 14.3.4.
-If a Boxer receives head butting or illegal blows which cause an injury or cut the Referee must disqualify the offending boxer.
+If a Boxer receives a head butt or illegal blows which cause an injury or cut the Referee must disqualify the offending Boxer.

 14.3.5.
 If the Referee has any reason to believe that a foul has been committed which the Referee has not seen, the Referee may consult the Judges.